Vivolance/rt-etl-yahoo-search-engine/README.md

 ### Step 10.
 Using Insomnia or other API Clients
-(Skip to step 11 for interactive Frontend)
+#### Note: Skip to step 11 for interactive Frontend.
+Ensure to use the same job_id throughout.

 POST http://localhost:8000/search